StefanoIncardone/kaylang/IDEAS.md

     | utf8 string  | `utf8str`  | utf8\*       | 1 to 4 \* len (in code points) | `u8"hellò"`  | guaranteed to be valid utf8           |
     | utf16 string | `utf16str` | utf16\*      | 2 or 4 \* len (in code points) | `u16"hellò"` | guaranteed to be valid utf16          |
     | utf32 string | `utf32str` | utf32\*      | 4 \* len                       | `u32"hellò"` | guaranteed to be valid utf32          |

+- utf8str/utf16str indexing, since characters might be more than one byte long, indexing doesn't work, i.e. `string[12]` might land in the middle of a multibyte character, so we could introduce rounding indexing (syntax subject to discussion):
+    - ceil indexing: `string[+:12]` or `string.at_or_next(12)`, would mean that if the index lands on a non starting byte, it would find the next character and return that
+    - floor indexing: `string[-:12]` or `string.at_or_previous(12)`, would mean that if the index lands on a non starting byte, it would find the previous character and return that
+    - checked indexing: `string[?:12]` or `string.at_or_none(12)`, would mean that if the index lands on a non starting byte, it would return a `none` value, else the value of the character
+    - unchecked indexing: `string[!:12]` or `string.at_byte(12)`, would just return the byte at index 12
+    - regular indexing: `string[12]` or `string.at(12)`, would mean that if the index lands on a non starting byte, it would crash

 ## Arrays